Archives: Lore

 Rupa: Wool-Beast of the Steeps

-Stocky and sure-footed, the Rupa roam the upper flanks of the Camorren Steeps in small, scattered herds.
+Stocky and sure-footed, the rupa roam the upper flanks of the Camorren Steeps in small, scattered herds.
 Shaggy guard hairs keep off sleet and rain, while beneath lies a dense, downy coat shed in spring.
 The High Morna brush them then, corralling the beasts for a day so children can gather the fleece — a…

 -